lukaflpvc/website/docs/writing/posts/analysing-every-yc-batch-ever.md

 ### Python Stack
 The following Python packages made this possible:

-* Cerebras/Groq - fast language model inference service (useful for data extraction).
+* Language Model - Useful for data extraction.
+GPT-4o mini works best.
-* Selenium - web agent for extracting raw text body and links.
+* Selenium - Web driver for extracting raw text body and links.
-* Instructor/Pydantic - structured outputs powered by language models.
+* Instructor/Pydantic - Structured outputs powered by language models.

 ### Scraping Tactic
-1. By batch, load all companies by scrolling to the bottom.
+1. For each YC batch, load the whole company directory by scrolling to the page end.
 Extract all Company YC URLs to a CSV file *YC_URLs.csv*.
 Exclude irrelevant URLs.

-2. For each YC company URL, scrape the page, and parse the data into the defined pydantic model.
+2. For each YC company URL, scrape the page content and links

+3. Using Instructor and Pydantic, parse the data into the defined pydantic ```Founders``` and ```YC_Company``` model.

 3. Save the scraped data to a CSV file *YC_Directory.csv*.

-### The Data
+### The Collected Data
 As a start, I gathered every YC company's high-level information...

 * Name